 you will find documentation about this interesting simulation game in the

-man page (man corewars).
+man page (man corewars

 The corewars compile was a typical scenario.
-There are many
+There are many possible

-possible variations including using switches on the configure script to
+variations including using switches on the configure

-adjust the features that are compiled into the program, using different
+to adjust the features that are compiled into the program, using different

 commands from the Makefile to adjust how the compile is done, and others.